 What if I get a revised script?

-From the Shooting Schedule, click Import Script
+1 – From the Project Overview page, click Import Script

 Why aren't your scenes syncing?

 When you import your revised script and it replaces all the old scenes with the new one instead of syncing, this could be due to the Scene Numbers not matching.

 If only a portion of your screenplay synced, this is most likely due to your Scene Numbers not matching.
 To avoid having to start all over with tagging elements, it's important to ensure that the Scene Numbers match from your previous screenplay.

 Can I go back to a previous version of my screenplay?

 You can always swap back to a previous draft using version history.

 Yes, from the Stripboard or Breakdowns page, click on Preview Scene for the scene you want to edit.
 Then click Edit Scene.
 You can make changes to the script, and the scene heading.
 Once finished click Save Scene.

 If I re-import a script, will my shots be attached to the wrong scenes?